 This method allows you to open a drawer and quickly see every option laid out.
 Say goodbye to pulling every shirt out to find your toddler’s favorite!

 There are some baby clothes you’ll probably want to keep indefinitely for the memories.
-Baby’s first pair of shoes, a handknit sweater from grandma, or a favorite dress all carry sentimental value and warrant hanging onto.
+Baby’s first pair of shoes, a hand-knit sweater from grandma, or a favorite outfit can all carry sentimental value and warrant hanging onto.
+Here’s how to preserve baby clothes.

-For those of you with little room to work worth, don’t stress!
+The size of your love is so much more important than the size of your home.
+Many families thrive in small spaces, like apartments, condos, or even tiny homes.
+For those of you with little room to work with, don’t stress!
 These baby clothes storage ideas are perfect for small spaces, although you can implement them in larger rooms as well.

 Typical closets have only one rod for hanging garments.
 Because baby clothes are nowhere near as long as adult clothing, you can install a second closet rod below the first one.
 All of a sudden, you’ve doubled your hanging storage!